 This makes your lips a breeding ground for cracks and discomfort when it's cold out.
 "Dryness is exacerbated during the winter because the humidity in the air decreases, so more moisture evaporates from the skin into the air," Dr. King says.
 "Exposure to wind makes this worse."

 Joshua Zeichner, MD, of Zeichner Dermatology in NYC says that other common causes of chapped lips include excessive lip licking, irritating lip products, and even spicy foods.
 "Chapped lips occur when the outer layer of the lips is disrupted, which leads to loss of hydration and inflammation," he says.
 But even if you live in Chicago or put Sriracha on everything, it doesn't mean you're doomed to chapped lips forever.
-According to experts, there are easy ways to hydrate and protect your lips, especially in colder climates.
+According to experts, there are easy ways to hydrate and protect your lips — especially for those in colder climates, where it's still in that fun not-summer-not-spring-but-not-NOT-winter stage.
 We're breaking down their tips, ahead.

 Don't lick your lips.